djivkovic/tic-tac-toe-frontend/README.md

 React and TypeScript are used for development.

-To run the project, clone the repository, install dependencies using the npm install command, and then start the project with npm start command in the frontend directory.
+To run the project:
+    1. Clone the repository

+    2. Install dependencies using the 'npm install' command

+    3. Navigate to the 'frontend' directory

+    4. Start the project with the 'npm start' command